SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 ## Structure of a Fiori generator extension generator

-Extension generators are essentially generators which utilize the `composeWith` functiionality provided by Yeoman (https://yeoman.io/authoring/composability.html) that additionally implement the `FioriGeneratorExtensionAPI` interface:
+Extension generators are essentially generators which utilize the `composeWith` functionality provided by Yeoman (https://yeoman.io/authoring/composability.html) that additionally implement the `FioriGeneratorExtensionAPI` interface:

 ```
 export interface FioriGeneratorExtensionAPI {